redmacdev1988/LinkedListHashTable/README.md

 ## Issues

-However, we have to deal with hashing.
-Hashing is when two data inputs, after going through the hash algorithm function, will return you the same index.
+However, we have to deal with collision.
+Collision is when two data inputs, after going through the hash algorithm function, will return you the same index.
 Thus, we have a collision at the element given by the index.